Home

 • Don’t overlook nontechnical security issues; they’re often exploited first.

-• Make sure that all your testing is above board approved before getting started.
+• Make sure that all your testing is aboveboard and approved before getting started.

 • Treat other people’s confidential information at least as well as you would treat your own.

 • Don’t treat every vulnerability discovered in the same manner.
-Not all weaknesses are bad.
-Evaluate the context of the issues found before you declare that the sky is falling.
+Not all weaknesses are critical.
+It’s not possible, or practical, to address all vulnerabilities.
+Evaluate the context of the issues found before you declare the sky is falling.
 It’s almost always a handful of vulnerabilities that creates the majority of risks.

-• *Show management and customers that security testing is good business and you’re the right professional for the job.
-Vulnerability and penetration testing is an investment to meet business goals; it helps find what really matters and comply with the various laws and regulations that help the organization over the long term.
+• Show management and customers that security testing is good business and you’re the right professional for the job.
+Vulnerability and penetration testing is an investment to meet business goals; it helps find what really matters, address customer and business partner expectations, and comply with the various laws and regulations that truly help the organization over the long term.

 About This Article